codaxy/cxjs/packages/cx-theme-marine/README.md

 In order to use the theme, install its npm package:

 ```
-npm install cx-theme-fiber
+npm install cx-theme-marine
 ```

 Import theme's JavaScript.
-If you want fiber design label and validation behavior, do the following:
+If you want material design label and validation behavior, do the following:

 ```
-import { enableMaterialLabelPlacement, enableMaterialHelpPlacement } from "cx-theme-fiber";
+import { enableMaterialLabelPlacement, enableMaterialHelpPlacement } from "cx-theme-material";

 enableMaterialLabelPlacement();
 enableMaterialHelpPlacement();